 With "Peak Chat Utilization" you can see per day or per hour the maximum utilization rate.
 The "Average Chat Utilization" metric can hide service peaks, which is why "Peak Chat Utilization" is important.
 If it's at 100%, this means that at that point your chat service was not available for more Webvisitors and you should have had more Operators available.

-In the "Goals" section you can see how many of your Goals are reached as a result from a chat.
-A Goal is registered as reached when a Webvisitors visits your designated URL during a chat. e.g. "https://www.userlike.com/en/register"
+In the "Goals" section, you can see how many of your Goals are reached from a chat.
+A Goal is registered as reached when a Webvisitor visits your designated URL during a chat.
+E.g. "https://www.userlike.com/en/register"

 This section shows the number of chats you’ve missed because your chat service was not available for your Webvisitors, either because your Operators were offline, busy, or on Away.
 A missed opportunity is registered when a Webvisitor clicks the chat button but cannot start a chat because you are offline.
 The Webvisitor either leaves a message or closes the window.
 On days or hours when you have a high number of missed opportunities, you should consider expanding your availability.